Educate the Environmental Leaders of Today and Tomorrow

 Training opportunities at the Noloholo Environmental Center include an introduction to and/or the facilitation of natural resource action planning as well as seminars for local community members in water, land and wildlife management and conservation.
 We also provide mapping services to help community members visualize their landscapes and land uses, overlaying local information on Google Earth imagery.

-We offer the following five courses to communities across the Maasai Steppe:(1) Water: Its Science, Management and Conservation (2) Pastoralist Livelihoods and Rangeland Management (3) Entrepreneurship: Environmentally-Sustainable Business Development for Rural Communities (4) Natural Resource Management in a Changing Landscape (under development) (5) Women and the Environment (under development)
+We offer the following five courses to communities across Northern Tanzania:(1) Water: Its Science, Management and Conservation (2) Pastoralist Livelihoods and Rangeland Management (3) Entrepreneurship: Environmentally-Sustainable Business Development for Rural Communities (4) Natural Resource Management in a Changing Landscape (5) Women and the Environment: Sustainable Solutions for the Future

 We train local instructors to teach the courses.
 We develop all our materials in-house or in partnership with institutional experts such as think tanks or NGOs.